 Getting your drinking water tested…

-Southern Scientific Services Ltd. provides accredited drinking water analysis that is approved by Irish Water and based on EU Drinking Water Regulations.
+Southern Scientific Services Ltd. provides accredited drinking water analysis approved by Irish Water and based on EU Drinking Water Regulations.